Francis La Flesche: Wax cylinder recordings

 La Flesche recorded on wax cylinders.
 His recordings are held by the Library of Congress, and digitized versions of more than 60 are available online.
 Contemporary Osage tribal members have compared the effect of hearing the recordings of their traditional rituals to that of Western scholars reading the newly discovered Dead Sea Scrolls.

 Marriage and family

 La Flesche married Alice Mitchell in June 1877, but she died the next year.
 In 1879 he married Rosa Bourassa, a young Omaha woman, about the time of his tour in 1879-1880 with his sister and Standing Bear.
-They separated shortly before he began working in Washington, DC, in 1881 and divorced in 1884.
+They separated shortly before he began working in Washington, D.C., in 1881 and divorced in 1884.

 For most of his years in Washington, La Flesche shared a house on Capitol Hill with Alice Fletcher, with whom he worked closely, and Jane Gay.
 Fletcher and La Flesche kept the nature of their relationship private.
 She willed money to him at her death.

 Death

-Francis La Flesche died on September 5, 1932 in Thurston County, Nebraska.
-He was buried in Bancroft Cemetery, Bancroft, Nebraska, near the graves of his father and half-sisters Susette and Rosalie La Flesche.
+Francis La Flesche died on September 5, 1932, in Thurston County, Nebraska.
+He was buried in Bancroft Cemetery, Bancroft, Nebraska, near the graves of his father and half-sisters Susette La Flesche and Rosalie La Flesche.